 1824 Election Results Jackson vs Adams VS

-As no candidate received 50% of the electoral votes, under the provisions of twelfth amendment to the constitution, the House voted for the President.
-Each state had one vote and only the top three vote recipients participated.
+As no candidate received 50% of the electoral votes, under the provisions of the twelfth amendment to the constitution, the House voted for the President.
+Each state had one vote, and only the top three vote recipients participated.
 Clay who came in fourth could not compete.
 Clay believed that Adams was the best qualified to be President.
-He did not believe that Jackson's success as a general meant he was ready for the Presidency and thus supported Adams.
-Adams laters selected Clay to be his Secretary of State thus opening the way for charges that it was a "corrupt bargain."
+He did not think that Jackson's success as a general meant he was ready for the Presidency and thus supported Adams.
+Adams laters selected Clay to be his Secretary of State, thus opening the way for charges that it was a "corrupt bargain."

 State results in 1824